 The OAuth2 Server supports the Resource Owner Password Credentials grant type, or flow, as described in section '4.3.
 Resource Owner Password Credentials Grant' of RFC 6749 for Batch applications.

-The OAuth2 Server exposes two public OAuth 2.0 endpoints:-
+The OAuth2 Server exposes three public OAuth 2.0 endpoints:-

 - Authorization endpoint = https://revapiaccess.statpro.com/OAuth2/Authorization